ethersphere/SWIPs/SWIPs/swip-20.md

 ## Objectives

-Should the effective price of a user's stake increase, they should be able to withdraw the appreciation, i.e., the portion of the value that is above the amount required to play and safeguard the system.
+Should the effective price of a user's stake dencrease, they should be able to withdraw the appreciation, i.e., the portion of the value that is above the amount required to play and safeguard the system.

 ## Context